Arnold Mathew: Mission in England 1908–1919

 Mathew published The Old Catholic Missal & Ritual in 1909, for Old Catholics using the English language.

 In September 1909, he attended the Old Catholic Congress in Vienna, where he sympathized with the Dutch Old Catholics conservative position which opposed the innovations being introduced among the German and Swiss Old Catholics to renounce the Sacrament of Penance (auricular confession), the intercession of saints and alterations to the liturgy, including the omission of the Pope's name from the Canon of the Mass.
 He proposed the acceptance of the 1673 Synod of Jerusalem's doctrines.
 Mathew expressed fears that the trend of Continental Old Catholicism was towards Modernism, perhaps because of the growing association with Anglicans and Lutherans, and hoped for a return to the traditional principles of the Church of Utrecht.
 Moss wrote that Mathew thought they were becoming "steadily more Protestant".
 The IBC rejected Herford's request to join. "the IBC was uncertain about Herford's credentials" and, only one bishop, i.e. Mathew, was needed for England.
 Mathew also rejected Herford's applications several times.

 Brandreth wrote that for two years Mathew, "with the status of a missionary bishop", remained in full communion with the UU.
 In October 1909, Mathew assisted Gul at the consecration of Jan Maria Michał Kowalski as archbishop of the Old Catholic Mariavite Church.

+A claimant successor to the Order of Corporate Reunion alleged that Mathew was conditionally consecrated in November 1909 by Frederick Cornwallis Conybeare.

 In June 1910, he secretly consecrated, without agreement of the IBC, Beale and Howarth, both of whom did not accept or sign the Convention of Utrecht, and Mathew informed the Holy See of these consecrations.
 Beale and Howarth were suspended.

 In August, van Thiel declared that Old Catholics "could not be considered responsible for [...]
 Mathew's eventual particular attitude or opinions, because he only represents his own clergy and himself in England."
 Mathew was "in no sense a representative of the Church of Holland in England."
 In October, Mathew defended the consecrations in The Church Times against a critical article in Katholik.
 In December 1910, De Oud-Katholiek concluded that Mathew had "given up communion with the other Old Catholics" when he acted against the Convention of Utrecht.
 He ignored "his duty to inform" the IBC prior to "any consecration", so "that the case may be duly examined and all precautions taken that no unworthy person be consecrated;" he consecrated men who belonged to another Church "knowing that they were Roman Catholics and would probably remain so"; he consecrated alone without need and in secret.